-- Improper tint installation — applying a tinting film on the front or side windows is a straightforward process, but applying it on the sunroof can be much trickier.
-Mistakes are more common and the glass can get scratched or the film may not be applied correctly, causing the sunroof to not open smoothly or to get stuck.
-That’s why it’s best to choose a professional company such as Tinting Chicago;
+- Improper tint installation — applying a tinting film on the front or side windows is a straightforward process, but its application on the sunroof is much trickier.
+The glass can get scratched or the film may not be applied correctly, causing the sunroof not to open smoothly.
+That’s why we recommend trusting this job to professional installers.

-- Not using the correct film — it’s best to choose the film, fitting the climate of your region.
-Dark tints retain more heat and are best for those that live in cooler places, while for those living in very hot climates, lighter hues are better;
+- The usage of cheap or improper films — it’s best to choose the film that fits the climate of your region.
+Dark tints retain more heat and are best for those living in cooler places, while lighter hues are better for those living in very hot climates.

-- Believing the sunroof tinting myths — it’s not the tint that makes a sunroof to break, there are plenty of other factors such as road debris, scratches, or cracks that were not seen when the film was applied.
-In other cases, it was the frame of certain cars that was putting stress on the sunroof making it break, whether it was tinted or not.
+- Believing the sunroof tinting myths — tinting a sunroof will not cause it to break, there are many other factors such as road debris or scratches already on the window before the tint was applied.
+In some cases, the frame of certain cars can put extra stress on the sunroof causing it to break whether it was tinted or not.

 How much does sunroof tint cost?

 Sunroof tint cost depends on the size of the sunroof (regular or panoramic) and on the material that is used.
 Whether you have a coupe, a sedan, an SUV or a wagon, the prices fore window tint of regular sunroof at Tinting Chicago are: